Alexandra Athletic F.C.: History

-The club does not seem to have survived the 1883-84 season; it protested to no avail after being knocked out of the Cup by Whitehill, and the final match being a 9-4 defeat at Arbroath, after the club was 4-1 up at half-time.
+The club was still enough of a draw towards the end of the season to be invited to the north, and the club lost 9–4 at Arbroath in February 1884, after the club was 4–1 up at half-time.
+However the final recorded match for the club was an ignominious one - a 15–0 defeat to Cowlairs in the Glasgow North-Eastern Cup in April.

+The club was removed from the SFA register in August 1884.
 On the club's demise, a number of its members and players joined Rangers; club secretary Walter Crichton took the same role at the Light Blues.

 Colours

-The club played in a variety of colours:
+The club played in a variety of colours, mostly arranged around a white and blue schema: